Dual Free Adaptive Mini-batch SDCA for Empirical Risk Minimization: Convergence analysis

-One of the disadvantages of Algorithm~\ref{Alg: adfSDCA} is the necessity to update the probability distribution $p \sim \kappa$ at each iteration.
-However, if the data are sparse and we have chosen coordinate $i$ during the iteration, we have to update only $p_j$ such that $x_j^Tx_i \neq 0$.
-But, for not very sparse datasets, this can become too expensive.
-In order to overcome the shortage mentioned above, in this Section we suggest a heuristic approach to apply the adaptive probabilities more practically (see also \cite{csiba2015stochastic}).
-The motivation behind it is as follows: once we update one coordinate, it is expected that dual residue at this coordinate will decrease.
-Instead of calculating the dual residue at next coordinate to derive adaptive probabilities, we simply shrink the probability $p_i$ where $i$ is the last updated coordinate.
-We refer to this algorithm as Algorithm~\ref{Alg: adfSDCA+}.

-Obviously, this is not exactly following out theory, but still, we can get much better practical results (see Section~\ref{sec:numerical_experiments}).
+In order to overcome the shortage we made above, in this paper we show one other heuristic approach to apply adaptive probabilities.
+The motivation behind it is as follows: once we update one coordinate, it is natural that dual residual at this coordinate will decrease.
+Instead of calculating the dual residuals at next coordinate to derive adaptive probabilities, we simply shrink the probability $p_i$ when $i$ was the last coordinate which was updated (see Algorithm \ref{Alg: adfSDCA} when heuristic = True).
+Obviously, this is not a exact algorithm, but still, we can get a relative much better practical results (see numerical experiments).
+We refer to this algorithm as adfSDCA+.